-Panaji is a perfect blend of sun, sand and the vast oceans.
+Panaji is a perfect blend of sun, sand, and vast oceans.
 It offers a terrific opportunity for people to spend quality time with their loved ones, and that is probably why everyone loves to travel here.

-It is the kind of place that offers people with a certain sense of freedom and chilled out vibes.
-Seeing tourists playing, enjoying, sun-bathing and even meditating by the beaches in a fun-loving atmosphere inspires you to do the same.
+It is the kind of place that offers people a certain sense of freedom and chilled out vibes.
+Seeing tourists playing, enjoying, sun-bathing, and even meditating by the beaches in a fun-loving atmosphere inspires you to do the same.

 October to February is the best time to visit Panaji as the tourists find the winter sun soothing.
 During this time the weather is quite clear and pleasant to travel.
 And apart from that, if you like rains, then monsoon season is another great time to visit Panaji.

-1. Reis Magos Fort.
-Situated on a strategic location, this fort is a great option for tourists to explore.
+Situated in a strategic location, this fort is a great option for tourists to explore.
 It was reconstructed by the Portuguese in order to protect their region against the invaders.
 Inside this fort, one gets the opportunity to explore the historic church sited within.

-2. Basilica of Bom Jesus.
-Also known as the Basilica of Good Jesus, it’s a UNESCO World Heritage Site.
+Basilica of Bom Jesus is also known as the Basilica of Good Jesus, it’s a UNESCO World Heritage Site.
 It is India’s first minor basilica and got its name after baby Jesus.
-Situated in Old Goa, the monument was built by extremist Portuguese rulers on the actual site where, it is believed, the temple of Lord Shiva was located earlier.
+Situated in Old Goa, the monument was built by extremist Portuguese rulers on the actual site where it is believed, the temple of Lord Shiva was located earlier.

-3. Mahalaxmi Temple.
-The temple is sited on the opposite of Dada Vaidya road in Panjim and it was the first Hindu temple allowed by the Portuguese to be built in 1818.
+The temple is sited opposite Dada Vaidya road in Panjim and it was the first Hindu temple allowed by the Portuguese to be built in 1818.
 Famous as the Goddess of Wealth, Mahalaxmi is also viewed as one of the ruling deities of the Panjim city.

-4. Visit Idalcao.
-Known as the castle of Adil Shah, who was the Sultan of Bijapur, this place is situated on the bank of Mandovi River and houses a number of Government offices such as passport office, secretariat and other Government offices in Goa today.
+Known as the castle of Adil Shah, who was the Sultan of Bijapur, this place is situated on the bank of Mandovi River and houses a number of Government offices such as passport office, secretariat, and other Government offices in Goa today.

-Panaji is perhaps one of the most incredible travel getaway in India.
-Full of quaint markets, beaches, lifestyle and food, it is the kind of destination every traveller can hope to visit in their life.
+Panaji is perhaps one of the most incredible travel getaways in India.
+Full of quaint markets, beaches, lifestyle, and food, it is the kind of destination every traveler can hope to visit in their life.
 It is located at an approximate distance of 1,891, 571, 2,145, and 596 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here by the following means of transportation.